brettchalupa/macroquad_quickstart/README.md

 Opinionated template for buiding games in Rust with Macroquad, specfically focused on targeting the web and PC.

-🚨 work in progress, scripts best on Linux & macOS currently 🚨
+🚨 work in progress, automation shell scripts target on Linux & macOS currently 🚨

 ## Features / Bugs